scoknig/personal-site/content/_index.md

 ## Blog

 In the [blog](/blog/) you'll find an ever-growing collection of my thoughts, things I've learned, and interesting nuggets I find.

 Here are several of my most recent posts:

 {{< recents >}}

-If you use an RSS reader ([a what?](https://aboutfeeds.com/)), here's the [blog's RSS feed](/blog/index.xml).
+If you [use an RSS reader](https://aboutfeeds.com/), here's the [blog's RSS feed](/blog/index.xml).

 Feel free to have a look around, you might find something interesting.